-COC may permit a family to use any of the special housing types discussed in this chapter.
-However, COC is not required to permit families receiving assistance in its jurisdiction to use these housing types, except that PHAs must permit use of any special housing type if needed as a reasonable accommodation for a person with a disability.
-COC also may limit the number of families who receive HCV assistance in these housing types and cannot require families to use a particular housing type.
+The PHA may permit a family to use any of the special housing types discussed in this chapter.
+However, the PHA is not required to permit families receiving assistance in its jurisdiction to use these housing types, except that PHAs must permit use of any special housing type if needed as a reasonable accommodation for a person with a disability.
+The PHA also may limit the number of families who receive HCV assistance in these housing types and cannot require families to use a particular housing type.
 No special funding is provided for special housing types.